User interview analysis – turning raw data into insights effectively

 Analyzing user interviews is the most exciting, but also the most messy step when conducting user research.
 It’s exciting because it can reveal eye-opening insights that help to create game-changing products and services.
 At the same time, it’s messy because there is no standard procedure to follow, no objective measure of progress or success and the sheer amount of unstructured data can be paralyzing.

-This article will show you how to get started and provides concrete tips on how to analyze user interviews to uncover valuable insights.
+This article will show you how to get started and provide concrete tips on how to analyze user interviews to uncover valuable insights.

-We start off by introducing the goals of interview analysis, sheds light on what good results look like and show at what times analysis can take place.
-The core part is a step by step approach describing the process of how to analyze user interviews for best outcomes.
+We start off by introducing the goals of interview analysis, defining what good results look like, and pinpointing the ideal timing for conducting this analysis.
+The core part is a step-by-step approach describing the process of how to analyze user interviews for the best outcomes.
 It ends with a list of common mistakes that you can learn from.

 - Step by step approach to user interview analysis